heedproject/rert/docs/1-RERT-user-guide-v1.2.md

 # User Guide

-**This is the HEED-RERR tool user guide.** It is designed to provide an accessible step-wise explanation for users on how to navigate the Excel Tool spreadsheet.
+**This is the HEED-RER tool user guide.** It is designed to provide an accessible step-wise explanation for users on how to navigate the Excel Tool spreadsheet.